RealKC/kingdom-royale-maid/README.md

 ## Cool.
 How can I host it myself?

+Note: kingdom-royale-maid is only supported on Arch Linux and Raspbian.

 1. You will need to make a Discord application and turn it into a bot.
 (Google is your friend here)
 2. You will need to [install Rust](https://www.rust-lang.org/learn/get-started)